O-LAP/home/README.md

 ```
 We expect designers to use this framework/plugin interface to express their designs.
 The app uses three.js under the hood.
 The components of the three.js scene are publicly accessible, but we expect that the designs will not change any setting or parameter from this.
 The community is for furniture design and we hope that is what designers will use this for.
 Once accepted the designs are free to be changed at anytime and the platform has no way to moderate this.
+We do this promote complete ownership of designs and nurture an environment where designers can benefit from each other's work.
 As described above we would like to repeat again, we strongly rely on community good behaviour to sustain this model we have.

 ### 3. Fabrication Guidelines